Sapling-Chores/SAPPTEK-HackPad/README.md

 | 3D Printed Case (Top)    | 1        | ----          |
 | 3D Printed Case (Bottom) | 1        | ---           |

-Note8 I am using   qmk firmware, although I have just started to learn about it.
+Note* I am using   qmk firmware, although I have just started to learn about it.